gsantoro/blog/content/posts/cka exam tips.md

 - [Official doc](https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2/taking-the-exam)
 - [Exam rules and policies](https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2/exam-rules-and-policies)
 	- No food
-	- Only clear liquids from a clear glass or clear bottle
+	- Only clear liquids from clear glass or clear bottle
 	- No speaking
 - You can click on the `Launch exam` up to 30 minutes before the scheduled start.
 - After you click on `Launch Exam`: